 A wall of old computer monitors doesn’t look like much, until it’s given a little juice.
 Then it creates a doorway that is so cyberpunk that Gibson would tip his hat.
 Her other work, “Pope, Pop & Terror” is a likewise stunning item with a more shocking message about culture.

-Leo Seowell “Jesus Christ”
+Leo Seowell “Jesus on the Cross”

 After 50 years of honing his craft, Seowell is the undisputed master of the junk sculpture.
 He doesn’t pick and choose, but uses anything and everything on hand to shock and amaze those who claim it’s nothing but garbage.